 One common challenge our clients face is the issue of tax claims in a 50/50 custody arrangement.
 As tax time approaches, the question of “who claims the child on taxes when the parents have 50/50 custody” becomes a crucial concern.
 Determining the custodial parent according to IRS rules can be intricate, often lacking clarity.
-We aim to shed light on this issue, providing valuable insights into how the IRS makes these determinations and offering guidance on navigating these waters, whether or not a mutual agreement is in place.
+Nonetheless, we aim to clarify this issue by providing insights into IRS determinations and guidance on navigating the process, regardless of agreements.

-In the context of child custody, a 50/50 arrangement, also known as joint custody, refers to a situation where both parents spend nearly equal time with the child.
-This arrangement can significantly impact who is eligible to claim the child as a dependent for tax purposes and thus reap the associated tax benefits.
+In child custody, a 50/50 arrangement, or joint custody, means both parents share nearly equal time with the child.
+This arrangement can affect eligibility to claim the child as a dependent for tax benefits.
 The right to claim the child is exclusive to one parent unless a specific agreement or court order dictates otherwise.
-This can be influenced by various factors, such as:
+Particularly, this can be influenced by various factors, such as:

 When parents have multiple children under 50/50 custody, they can choose to divide the children for tax-claiming purposes.
-This could mean each parent claims half the children or in the case of an odd number of children, parents could alternate who claims the greater number each year.
+Parents may alternate claiming children each year, with each claiming half, or one may claim more in odd-number situations.
 However, a lack of understanding of these arrangements can lead to:

-Therefore, it becomes fundamental to comprehend the household filing status and identify the rightful claimant for a child in these scenarios.
+It is essential to understand the household filing status and identify the appropriate claimant for a child in these situations.

 The additional child tax credit can be claimed using IRS Form 1040, and including Schedule 8812 with the tax return.
-It has a maximum value of $2,000 per child and can be disbursed as monthly payments, with amounts reaching up to $300 per child under the age of 6 and $250 per child between the ages of 6 and 17.
+It has a maximum value of $2,000 per child, disbursed as monthly payments: up to $300 for children under 6 and $250 for those aged 6 to 17.

 The amount of EITC is determined by considering the earned income, tax-filing status, and the number of children.
 The greater the number of children a parent has, the greater the amount of EITC they can claim.
 For tax returns filed in 2024, the credit ranges from $600 to $7,430, depending on the specific circumstances.